 The residency/fellowship program has multiple clinic sites where ongoing training of OEM trainees occurs during both years of the program.
 The Occupational and Environmental Medicine Clinic at UCSF/Mt.
 Zion is a weekly half-day clinic that provides an opportunity to evaluate complex patients with environmental or occupational health issues (as noted above).
-Other ongoing clinical opportunities include the SF Kaiser Permanente Occupational Medicine Clinic at Opera Plaza, the San Francisco Veterans Affairs Medical Center (SFVAMC), the San Francisco Division of the California State Poison Control System, Premier Comp (a private occupational practice in the East Bay), and a multi-site subspecialty rotation that includes dermatology, pulmonary function, neurology, complementary medicine, allergy, and ophthalmology.
+Other ongoing clinical opportunities include the SF Kaiser Permanente Occupational Medicine Clinic at Opera Plaza, the San Francisco Veterans Affairs Medical Center (SFVAMC), the San Francisco Division of the California State Poison Control System, and a multi-site subspecialty rotation that includes dermatology, pulmonary function, neurology, complementary medicine, allergy, and ophthalmology.
 Another clinical opportunity occurs through the Pediatric Environmental Health Specialty Unit (PEHSU).
 The PEHSU is funded by the Agency for Toxic Substances and Disease Registry (ATSDR) and the U.S. Environmental Protection Agency through a cooperative agreement with the Association of Occupational and Environmental Clinics (AOEC).
 The PEHSU is a collaboration between the Division of OEM, the Northern California Poison Control Center, and the UCSF Department of Pediatrics.
-The PEHSU is directed by Dr. Mark Miller, a pediatrician.
-Dr. Timur Durrani, an occupational medicine and toxicology specialist, also participates.
+The PEHSU is directed by Dr. Sam Goldman, a Preventive Medicine specialist and Dr. Mark Miller, a pediatrician.
 A primary function of the PEHSU is education and outreach to community physicians.
 Our program in Northern California also provides consultative services, by telephone and in our clinic, for pediatric environmental health problems.

 In addition to the CCC, a Program Evaluation Committee (the PEC, which includes one of the current residents) assesses all of the components of the Residency curriculum including rotations and coursework.
 Both the CCC and the PEC report to the Residency Advisory Committee that meets two times each year to integrate their input, along with other data such as structured residency and faculty surveys.
-The overall evaluation of each Resident is the responsibility of the Program Director, who determines whether the Resident successfully completes the program.
+The overall evaluation of each Resident is the responsibility of the Program and Associate Directors, who determine with RAC oversight whether the Resident successfully completes the program.

 The faculty of the OEM Program at UCSF approach occupational and environmental health teaching, research, and service activities from an interdisciplinary perspective.
 Whenever possible, interdisciplinary training opportunities with occupational and environmental health nurses (OEHN) and industrial hygienists (IH) are developed.

-Paul Blanc, MD and Barbara Burgel, RN co-direct a course for both the nursing students and OEM trainees.
+Paul Blanc, MD and Sandra Domeracki NP co-direct a course for both the nursing students and OEM trainees.
 Trainees are required to take this UCSF course entitled “Management of Clinical Occupational Health Problems”, N271.06 (offered every other year, e.g., once during the two year training period).
-Trainees are also required to take a similar joint nursing-medicine course in industrial hygiene taught by Patricia Quinlan CIH (Nursing 274a).
-A yearly post-graduate course offered by the Division of Occupational and Environmental Medicine includes approximately 20 CME hour equivalents.
+Trainees are also required to take a similar joint nursing-medicine medical toxicology course taught by Sam Goldman, MD.
+A yearly post-graduate course offered by the Division of Occupational and Environmental Medicine includes approximately 18 CME hour equivalents.
 The COEH Summer Institute as noted previously also occurs each year.
 All of these efforts are interdisciplinary.

 The program has many other activities where interdisciplinary interaction occurs regularly.
 The Occupational and Environmental Medicine Clinic at Mt Zion includes OEM, OEHN and IH trainees in the evaluation of patients and their workplaces.
 Workplace site visits, grand rounds, research seminars, and case conference have participants from multiple disciplines.

-Joint Occupational Environmental Medicine training opportunities exist with UCSF programs in both Pulmnary Critical Care and Medical Toxicology and can be explored on a case-by-case basis.
+Joint Occupational Environmental Medicine training opportunities exist with UCSF programs in both Pulmonary Critical Care and Medical Toxicology and can be explored on a case-by-case basis.